 Innovation patents are registered faster than standard patents so can be used to obtain rapid protection of an innovation.
 Innovation patents are not examined until a request to do so is filed, which can be done any time after registration.
 The only deadline is that an innovation patent cannot be enforced until it has been examined and certified.
 Consequently, prosecution costs can be deferred or avoided completely in most instances with examination for certification generally only requested if there is a suspicion of infringement.

 An application for a standard patent can be converted to an innovation patent if it does not meet the inventiveness threshold of a standard patent in Australia.

 Baldwins’ innovation patent services include:

-- Opposition to and revocation of innovation patents
+- oppositions to and revocation of innovation patents; and

 We operate patent teams in mechanical, electrical and electronic, chemical and biotechnology specialisations.
 They have a depth of experience in Australian patents, including innovation patents.

 For more information, please contact one of our patent specialists today.